-The cards support RS422 and RS485 modes, which use differential balanced drivers for increased range and noise immunity.
-The card can add bias voltages and load resistors to terminate the communications lines.
-RS485 communications require that one transmitter supply a bias voltage to ensure a known "zero" state when all transmitters are off.
+The cards support RS422 and RS485 modes which use differential balanced drivers for increased range and noise immunity.
+The card also has capability to add bias voltages and to add load resistors to terminate the communications lines.
+RS485 communications requires that one transmitter supply a bias voltage to ensure a known "zero" state when all transmitters are off.
 Also, receiver inputs at each end of the network should be terminated to eliminate "ringing".

-These cards support these options using jumpers on the card.
+These cards support these options by means of jumpers on the card.
 See the "Option Selection" section of this manual for more details.